rackerlabs/healthcheck/ui/README.md

     $ npm install
     $ npm run build

-The tetra dashboard starts up with the rest of the docker containers.
+The dashboard starts up with the rest of the docker containers.
 From the root of this repository run:

-    ### make commands are run where the makefile is located
-    $ cd ..
-    $ make docker-build
-    $ make docker-dev
+    $ docker-compose build

-To find the location of the dashboard, run

-    $ make docker-port
+    $ docker-compose up

 Then open up the dashboard in your browser.